jhaimecando27/Automated-File-Management-System/Readme.md

-# Automated File Organizer System
+# Automated File Organizer Script

 A Python script that manages files automatically to reduce the number of files stored in the Download folders.